borgmatic-collective/borgmatic/docs/how-to/run-preparation-steps-before-backups.md

 ---
-title: How to run preparation steps before backups
+title: Adding Preparation and Cleanup Steps to Backups
 ---
 ## Preparation and cleanup hooks